mccartnm/hivemind-docs/_sources/index.rst.txt

 .. note::

-    Excuse the apperence while we flesh out a whole bunch of this system.
+    Excuse the appearance while we flesh out a whole bunch of this system.
 If you want to get the code right away `grab it here`_

+The paradigm for service/subscription processes is not new.
+In fact, it's become quite common in utilities like RabbitMQ, ROS (Robot Operating System) and others.

+``hivemind`` seeks to add a few features to that paradigm.

+1. Insanely fast development throughput with little to know need to understand the "under-the-hood" components
+2. Lean-and-mean data layer(s) to help organize your data without any concrete overhead
+3. **(Most importantly)** - we want to make it nearly impossible to take down.

 .. toctree::
     :maxdepth: 2